godotengine/godot-docs/classes/class_@globalscope.rst

 - :ref:`int<class_int>` **nearest_po2** **(** :ref:`int<class_int>` value **)**

-Returns the nearest equal or larger power of 2 for integer ``value``.
+Returns the nearest equal or larger power of 2 for the integer ``value``.

 In other words, returns the smallest value ``a`` where ``a = pow(2, n)`` such that ``value <= a`` for some non-negative integer ``n``.